QDVLVI/QDV/README.md

     Spend money: Buy cars and houses, consume in different places, change attributes.

 4. Features
+   5 requirements:
-   Generation of random game sets or events:
+   1)Generation of random game sets or events:
    -Randomly generate prices for buying/selling items.
    -Randomly generated 5 items appearing each year.

-   Data structures for storing game status:
+   2)Data structures for storing game status:

-   Dynamic memory management:
+   3)Dynamic memory management:
    -Goods and company information stored in linked list( pointers & dynamic variable allocation:```new```,```delete```) -Map(container) used in market.cpp

-   File input/output (e.g., for loading/saving game status):
+   4)File input/output (e.g., for loading/saving game status):
    -ifstream used for getting information of player,company,storehouse -information of playere,company,storehouse is saved in separate files using ofstream defined in function

-   Program codes in multiple files:
+   5)Program codes in multiple files:
    -Different functions are in multiple files, i.e. business,market,spend_money.
    -Structs and classes are declared and stored in separate files.

+  Functionality and special features:

 5. Non-standard C/C++ libraries